Full Disclosure; As an affiliate Ripley might earn a pittance from purchases made through these links at no additional cost to you.

 Just like the Sennheiser 416, the Neumann TLM 103 enjoys a stellar reputation.
 And while the TLM 103 doesn't travel as well and doesn't reject unwanted sounds like the 416, it does make up for it with sounding as smooth and warm as melted butter.

-This mic is the second most expensive on my list, but it is worth every cent for the way it wraps our voices up like birthday gifts and delivers them with such accuracy and precision.
+This mic is the second most expensive on my list, but it is worth every cent for the way it wraps voices up like special gifts and delivers them with such accuracy and precision.

 I like to say that it's the perfect mic for the words that work wonders.